ai4society/GenAIResultsComparator/README.md

 <!-- TAGLINE_START -->

-_GenAI Results Comparator, GAICo, is a Python library_ to help compare, analyze and visualize outputs from Large Language Models (LLMs), often against a reference text.
-In doing so, one can use a range of extensible metrics from the literature.
+_GenAI Results Comparator (GAICo)_ is a Python library for comparing, analyzing, and visualizing outputs from Large Language Models (LLMs).
+It offers an extensible range of metrics, including standard text similarity scores and specialized metrics for structured data like planning sequences and time-series.

 <!-- TAGLINE_END -->